Almir-git-unifc/table-collapse-expand-row/README.md

                          v00.00.001 test send versions.md file
                          v00.01.000 - send structure of project"
-                    v00.02.000 - sent non-clickable created table, with immutable data"
+                    v00.02.000 - sent non-clickable created table, with immutable data" v00.03.000 - table expands the row and the other rows shrink"

                      ==================================================